attdevsupport/att-html5-sdk/sdk/doc_src/guides/server_php_env/README.md

 Environment Installation
 ---
-The following sections briefly outline how to download and install Apache, PHP and cURL on three popular development environments so that it will meet the minimum requirements of the AT&T SDK.
-For other operating systems, or for detailed installation instructions, please refer to the links listed above.
+The following sections briefly describe how to download and install Apache, PHP and cURL on three popular development environments so that it will meet the minimum requirements of the AT&T SDK.
+For other operating systems, or for detailed installation instructions, please see the links in the Required Software section of this guide.
 Once installation has been completed, you can configure your server as outlined in the [PHP Server Guide](#!/guide/server_php).

-**Please Note**: It is beyond the scope of this guide to provide step-by-step instructions for setting up your webserver environment.
-It is the assumption of these guides that you or someone at your organization has the experience and skills to install, configure, and maintain server software and modules.
+**Please Note**: This guide does not provide step-by-step instructions for setting up your web server environment.
+This guide assumes that you or someone at your organization has the experience and skills to install, configure, and maintain server software and modules.

 Installing XAMPP on Windows
 ---